-Different rules governing the consequences of fraudulent claims come into effect once legal proceedings are commenced in respect of that claim.11 That does not mean that the insured will receive no sanction for dishonesty during the legal process; simply that the court rules of procedure apply instead.
+Different rules governing the consequences of fraudulent claims come into effect once legal proceedings are commenced in respect of that claim.12 That does not mean that the insured will receive no sanction for dishonesty during the legal process; simply that the court rules of procedure apply instead.

 There is a very old rule that witnesses, even if malicious or dishonest, have absolute immunity from civil suit for what they say in proceedings.
 However, immunity from civil suit is not a complete answer to dishonesty in civil litigation.
-There has been a lot of attention in recent years on the ways in which dishonesty in proceedings can be controlled.
+There has been a lot of attention in recent years to the ways in which dishonesty in proceedings can be controlled.

 i Contempt of court